YoncarlisGrullon/YoncarlisG_Portfolio/HTML/README.md

 Initially, the HTML page was just explaining how fútbol was played and its orgins.
 Over time, I improved it by adding a list of my favorite players in the game.
 To exclude any type of bias I included evidence like the number of wins they have, goals and how they influenced fútbol as a whole to enforce my favoritism towards them.

 ## what might I have done differently?
 If I could do it again, I would have spent more time planning the layout before writing the code.
-I would also make the information more clear
+I would also make the information more clear.

 ## If I were to further develop this artifact, what would I next steps be?
 To develop this further, I would create a more cleaner design and make it more interactive for the users.